HPInc/cloud_deployment_scripts/docs/aws/README.md

 Run `terraform destroy` to remove all resources created by Terraform.

-**Note for deployments using the PCoIP License Server (all deployments with names ending in "lls")** Be sure to SSH into the PCoIP License Server (LLS), possibly using a Cloud Access Connector as a jumphost, and run `pcoip-return-online-license -a <activation-code>` before destroying the deployment.
+**Note for deployments using the PCoIP License Server (all deployments with names ending in "lls")** Be sure to SSH into the PCoIP License Server (LLS), possibly using a Anyware Connector as a jumphost, and run `pcoip-return-online-license -a <activation-code>` before destroying the deployment.
 Otherwise, the activated PCoIP licenses will be lost.

 For more information on the LLS, please visit https://www.teradici.com/web-help/pcoip_license_server/current/online/